We have immensely enjoyed working with the following people and we are always looking for more exciting collaborations/partnerships.

 We delivered a number of sessions at Leonard Cheshire in Garstang thanks to Samantha Blackburn from No Label Arts CIC.
 During these sessions we taught two groups of residence how to choreograph for the first time using the Simpson Board.
 Please check out the video below, to see this workshop in action.

 PANDA – the performing arts network, was created in 2004.
-The are a membership organisation, here to proactively support venues, companies and individuals working in the performing arts sector in the North.
-The do this by facilitating networks, providing training and consultancy, offering professional advice and guidance, and creating connections.
+They are a membership organisation to proactively support venues, companies and individuals in the performing arts sector across the North.
+They do this by facilitating networks, providing training and consultancy, offering professional advice and guidance, and creating connections.

 Beaumont College is an exciting place to live and learn.
-Founded in Lancaster in 1977 they offer both residential and day programmes to Learners aged between 18 and 25 with a broad range of physical and learning disabilities.
+Founded in Lancaster in 1977 they offer both residential and day programmes.
+These are offered to Learners aged between 18 and 25 with a broad range of physical and learning disabilities.
 There aim is to empower Learners to take responsibility for their own lives.

 Springfield school was for children and young children with physical and learning disabilities.

-Jus Kidz offers inclusive clubs for children and young people with disabilities and their siblings from the Knowsley area, when they need them most, evenings and weekends.
+Jus Kidz offers inclusive clubs for children and young people with disabilities and their siblings from the Knowsley area.
+They are available when they need them most, evenings and weekends.
 The clubs offers a safe environment for indoor and outdoor play and a range of different activities.

 Clwyd Theatr Cymru is Wales’ major drama producing operation, originally built as a Regional Arts Centre.
-It is the home of a highly acclaimed producing company, which also presents much of its work on tour throughout Wales and the rest of the UK.
+It is the home of a highly acclaimed producing company.
+It also presents much of its work on tour throughout Wales and the rest of the UK.
 The company produces mainly in English, but also in Welsh.
-There is a fully integrated Theatre for Young People department which uses the same performers, technicians and creative staff to achieve the same high production values as the mainstream product.
+There is a fully integrated Theatre for Young People department.
+It uses the same performers, technicians and creative staff to achieve the same high production values as the mainstream product.
 The theatre also hosts a variety of touring drama, dance, music and a community Festival in the Summer.
 There are around 900 public performances per year.
 Clwyd Theatr Cymru is supported by the Arts Council of Wales and Flintshire County Council.